 Be careful driving or operating machinery until you know how Inspra affects you.

-This medicine may cause dizziness in some people.
-If you have this symptom, do not drive, operate machinery or do anything
+This medicine may cause dizziness and feeling faint in some people.
+If you have this symptom, do not drive, operate machinery

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Inspra or your condition changes.